Pattaya: Thailand's Coastal Kaleidoscope - Sun, Sea, Spirit, and Surprise Nestled along the shimmering crescent of the Gulf of Thailan...

 Always carry some Thai Baht.

-health precautions I should take?
+Are there any health precautions I should take?

 * Insurance: Comprehensive travel